 The Chamber supports development of innovative efforts which help enhance Loudoun's traditional K-12 efforts, providing a pathway for Loudoun students to further education or immediate employment in the region's high skill, high demand, and high wage employment sectors.
-This should include opportunities to complete one or more years of college credit while in high school through dual enrollment, Advanced Placement, industry certifications or a combination of these strategies.
+This should include opportunities to receive college credit while in high school through dual enrollment, Advanced Placement, industry certifications or a combination of these strategies.

-In recognition of the vital link between schools and the region's potential skilled workforce, the Chamber further supports:

-- Strong business-education partnerships to develop training programs for specific high demand & specialized industries.; - Stronger focus on college and/or career readiness for students earlier in their K-12 education experience to better prepare them for success in whatever path they choose; and
+In recognition of the vital link between schools and the region's potential skilled workforce, the Chamber further supports strong business-education partnerships to develop training programs for specific high demand & specialized industries, and a stronger focus on college and/or career readiness for students earlier in their K-12 education experience to better prepare them for success in whatever path they choose.